Neil Christopher Prakash

-Neil Christopher Prakash (born 7 May 1991), known as Abu Khaled al-Kambudi (أبو خالد الكمبودي), is a former member of the Islamic State group, whose Australian citizenship was revoked in December 2018.
+Neil Christopher Prakash (born 7 May 1991), known as Abu Khaled al-Cambodi (أبو خالد الكمبودي), is a former member of the Islamic State, whose Australian citizenship was revoked in December 2018.
 In April 2016, four civilians were killed in a United States air-strike targeting Prakash.
 In May 2016, he was reported to have been killed, but was only wounded and escaped.
 In November 2016, Prakash was captured in Turkey.

 In March 2019, Prakash was convicted in a Turkish court of membership in a terrorist organisation and sentenced to seven and a half years in prison, reduced to six years on appeal.
 In early December 2022 he was extradited back to Australia, first to Darwin, then Melbourne where he was charged with terrorism-related offences.

 History

 Prakash was born in Melbourne, Australia to an Indo-Fijian father and a Cambodian mother from the south-east suburb of Springvale South.
 He attended high school at Cheltenham Secondary College.

 Prakash converted from Buddhism to Islam in August 2012 after a visit to Cambodia, when he was repulsed by what he viewed as Buddhism's commercialism and idolatry.
 He attended meetings at Al-Furqan bookstore and prayer centre in Melbourne.

 On 29 December 2018, the Australian government announced it had revoked Prakash's Australian citizenship due to his links to terrorism.
 Although Australia maintains that he retains Fijian citizenship despite being born in Melbourne, in 2019, the Fijian government refused to allow him to go there, insisting he was not and had never been a Fijian citizen.
 Peter Dutton did not consult with Fiji or an expert in Fijian law before making the decision to revoke Prakash's Australian citizenship, and Fiji does not allow dual citizenship.